OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 In this section you can check all the steps needed to deploy an **Edge Cluster**.
 This involves the FireEdge OneProvision GUI and Sunstone to manage the resources created in OpenNebula.

-.. note:: We'll be creating a virtual Edge Cluster with LXC hypervisor, suitable for deploying containers.
+.. note:: We'll be creating a metal Edge Cluster with LXC hypervisor, suitable for deploying containers.
 If you're planning to go all the way and to also try the deployment of VMs and K8s cluster, we recommend using a metal Edge Cluster deployment with a KVM hypervisor.

 An Edge Cluster is a group of resources in OpenNebula and the corresponding resources in AWS.
 OpenNebula provides a specification of the cluster ready to be created.